 - allow the renter (in special circumstances) to pay via a payment plan.

 If the renter pays as agreed in the payment plan, the possession order will be dismissed, and the rental agreement will continue.
-If the renter does not pay, VCAT can issue the possession order.
+If the renter does not pay, the hearing can be fast-tracked and VCAT can issue the possession order.

 Read more about evictions and possession orders.